jfbu/mathastext/README.md

   `node` and `base`, and only the latter is functional in math mode.
 But by default text fonts are declared in mode `node`.
-Thus `mathastext` now intervenes to make it so that the font it declares in math mode will use mode `basic`.
+Thus `mathastext` now intervenes to make it so that the font it declares in math mode will use mode `base`.
 This fixes issues with for example old style figures being used while the text font used lining figures (or vice versa, depending on the font).
 But see the code comments for more.